Paul Michaux: Creating the FGSPF

 In 1874, during his second year of medical school, Michaux invested his time to establish a quasi-military type of gymnastics.
 In 1889, he joined the committee for sports patronage in Paris.
 On 15 December 1897, Michaux proposed an annual gym competition.
 With over 4,000 spectators and 600 gymnasts from twenty-three different associations, the success (in Michaux's view) of this 24 July 1898 competition meant that Michaux's intentions were fulfilled.
 Supported by some close friends including Francois Hebrard, on 24 July 1898 he created the Union des Sociétés de gymnastique et d'instruction militaire des patronages et œuvres de jeunesse de France (USGIMPOJF).
 On 8 December 1900, USGIMPOJF organised a competition where over 1,800 gymnasts participated.
 The following year, the federation was renamed the Fédération des sociétés catholiques de gymnastique (FSCG), and sports such as football, cross-country, shooting and swimming were included alongside gymnastics.

 In 1898, Michaux founded the Fédération gymnastique et sportive des patronages de France (FGSPF), which acquired its first premises at 5 Place Saint-Thomas-d'Aquin in the 7th arrondissement of Paris on 15 July 1905.
 Under Michaux's tutelage, the FGSPF became the first federation to advocate the duty to examine athletes' medical conditions.
 Although gymnastics was the main sport, other sports, such as football and basketball, also competed at the FGSPF.
 It also provided music education to its athletes.

 Before the First World War

-Before the events of the First World War, Michaux began to create sports sponsorships in preparation of the "brevet spécial d'éducation militaire", or special patent military education.
+Before the events of the First World War, Michaux began to create sports sponsorships in preparation for the "Brevet spécial d'éducation militaire", or special patent military education.
 However, religious education was the priority for scholarships and competitions.
 The Church of France supported the position of Pope Pius X and encouraged physical education in France.
 In 1911, Pius X awarded Michaux the Grand Cross of the Order of St. Sylvester.

 Michaux's gymnastics federation and sports sponsorships maintained their popularity.
 For example, following the invitation to participate in the Olympics by Pierre de Coubertin, the Fédération gymnastique et sportive des patronages de France was a leading supporter of the proposed Olympic Oath.
 Its general secretary, Charles Simon, was responsible for the development of football in France.
 In their final competition before World War I, 8,500 athletes were brought together to Lorraine.